Private Matchings and Allocations: Private Max-Weight Matching

-\ar{Lets put the actual dependence on all terms in, rather than writing polylog.
+\ar{Let's put the actual dependence on all terms in, rather than writing polylog.
 This should also go in the theorem statement.} \end{proof}

 \begin{lemma} Assume all counters have error at most $E$ throughout the run of $\pmatch(\alpha, \rho, \eps)$.
-Then at termination, all but a $\rho$ fraction of bidders are satisfied, so long as $s \geq 8 E + 1$ and $n \geq 8E/\rho$. \end{lemma} \begin{proof} First, we claim that the total number of bids made over the course of the algorithm is bounded by $3n/\alpha$.
+Then at termination all but a $\rho$ fraction of bidders are satisfied, so long as $s \geq 8 E + 1$ and $n \geq 8E/\rho$. \end{lemma} \begin{proof} First, we show that the total number of bids made over the course of the algorithm is bounded by $3n/\alpha$.
 We account separately for the under-demanded goods (those with price 0 at the end of the auction) and the over-demanded goods (those with positive price).
 For the under-demanded goods, since their prices remain 0 throughout the algorithm, their corresponding noisy counters never exceeded $(s-m)$.
 Since no bidder is ever unmatched after having been matched to an under-demanded good, the set of under-demanded goods can receive at most one bid from each agent; together the under-demanded goods can receive at most $n$ bids.

 Next, we account for the over-demanded goods.
-Note the bidders matched to these goods are precisely the bidders who bid within $s- m$ ticks of the final counter reading.
+Note that the bidders matched to these goods are precisely the bidders who bid within $s- m$ ticks of the final counter reading.
 Since the counter has error bounded by $E$ at each time step, this means at least $s - m - 2E$ bidders end up matched to each over-demanded good.
 Since no agent can be matched to more than one good there can be at most $n/(s-m-2E)$ over-demanded goods in total.

 Likewise, we can account for the number of price increases per over-demanded good.
-Prices never rise above $1$ (because any bidder would prefer to be unmatched than to be matched to a good with price larger than $1$).
-Therefore, since prices are raised in increments of $\alpha$, each over-demanded good can have its price incremented at most $1/\alpha$ times.
+Prices never rise above $1$ (because any bidder would prefer to be unmatched than to be matched to a good with price higher than $1$).
+Therefore, since prices are raised in increments of $\alpha$, the price of every over-demanded good increases at most $1/\alpha$ times.
 Since there can be at most $(s - m + 2E)$ bids between each price update (again, corresponding to $s - m$ ticks of the counter), the total number of bids received by all of the over-demanded goods in total is at most

 Since each bid is either on an under or over-demanded good, we can upper bound the \emph{total} number of bids $B$ by